5.3. Inserting, Deleting and Updating Tuples

 1 | 99 | 0 | 0 | (0,1)

-In the deletion operation, the target tuple is deleted logically.
-The value of the txid that executes the DELETE command is set to the t_xmax of the tuple (Figure 5.5).
+In a deletion operation, the target tuple is deleted logically.
+The txid of the transaction executing the DELETE command is recorded in the t_xmax field of the tuple (Figure 5.5).

 - Tuple_1:

-Dead tuples should eventually be removed from pages.
-Cleaning dead tuples is referred to as VACUUM processing, which is described in Chapter 6.
+Dead tuples are eventually removed by VACUUM processing, which is detailed in Chapter 6.

 5.3.3.
 Update